BCSC 215: Syllabus

 Course Description

 A hands-on introduction to data-analysis oriented programming using MATLAB, intended for students with minimal programming experience.
 MATLAB is a language that is commonly used in neuroscience and BCS research for data analysis.
 Topics in the workshop include, but not limited to, data types, functions and plotting.
-Prerequisite: BCS 111 (or equivalent).
 No prior programming experience is required.

 Course Evaluations